vertexproject/synapse/docs/synapse/devops.rst

 -------------------

 For production deployments, it is recommended that all services use the built-in ``telepath`` SSL/TLS protocol.
 You may deploy a service using TLS encryption by specifying a ``--telepath`` listen URL option, such as ``ssl://cortex.vertex.link/``.

-Under some circumstances, such as inbound DNAT networks or multi-homed hosts, it maybe necessary to specify a socket bind address that is different than the hostname.
+Under some circumstances, such as inbound DNAT networks or multi-homed hosts, it may be necessary to specify a socket bind address that is different than the hostname.
 If your environment requires you to bind an address that is different than the hostname's DNS entry, an explicit hostname query parameter may be specified:``ssl://0.0.0.0/?hostname=cortex.vertex.link``.